trackmania-rl/tmrl/README.md

 In parallel, this dataset is used to train an artificial neural network (policy) that maps observations (images, speed...) to relevant actions (gas, steering angle...).

 * **Different types of control:**
-TMRL is able to control the video game in several ways, using either a virtual keyboard, or a virtual game controller.
+TMRL can control the video game in several ways, using either a virtual keyboard or a virtual game controller.

 * **Different types of observation:**
-The car can use either a LIDAR (Light Detection and Ranging) computed from snapshots, or the raw unprocessed snapshots in order to perceive its environment.
+The car can use either a LIDAR (Light Detection and Ranging) computed from snapshots or the raw unprocessed snapshots in order to perceive its environment.

 * **Models:**
-To process LIDAR measurements, TMRL uses a Multi-Layer Perceptron (MLP) or a Recurent Neural Network (RNN).
+To process LIDAR measurements, TMRL uses a Multi-Layer Perceptron (MLP) or a Recurrent Neural Network (RNN).
 To process raw camera images (snapshots), it uses a Convolutional Neural Network (CNN).

 ### Developer features:
 * **Distributed training:**
 Our training framework is based on a single-server / multiple-clients architecture.
-It enables collecting samples locally on one or several computers, and training distantly on a High Performance Computing cluster.
+It enables collecting samples locally on one or several computers and training distantly on a High Performance Computing cluster.
 Find out more [here](#distant-training-architecture).

 * **Real-time training:**